threefoldtecharchive/info_manual3/wiki/faq/faq.md

 (1) You can plug a monitor to your 3node and check directly its status.

-(2) This link is the quickest online route to check your 3node status: https://explorerv3.grid.tf/nodes
+(2) You can check your 3node status by using the Explorer of the [Threefold Dashboard](https://dashboard.grid.tf/).

-(3) You can also use the (unofficial) Threefold Node Status Bot on Telegram (username: @tfnodestatusbot).
+(3) You can also use the unofficial, but highly useful [Threefold Node Status Bot](https://t.me/tfnodestatusbot) on Telegram.

 ***

 ### I booted my 3node and the monitor says it's online and connected to the Grid.
-But the TF Explorer says it is offline?
+But the Threefold Explorer says it is offline?
 What can I do?

 The Explorer refetches information every 2 hours.
 You can wait 2 hours and see if the problem persists.
 Then/or, you could reboot the 3node and see if the Explorer sees it as online.